WE MET BEFORE?

 isn't 'safe' (or possible) to connect in other domains of this

-become a couple's only means of connecting.
+fighting can become a couple's primary means of connecting.

 OPPOSITES ATTRACT . . .